Becoming a Bar Mitzvah

 2. Found a Hebrew program.

-Once we were settled in Florida with Hebrew school, hockey and school, I asked Gavin: Where would you like to have your Bar Mitzvah?
+Once we were settled in Florida with Hebrew school, hockey and school, I asked: Where would you like to have your Bar Mitzvah?
 He said Mom, all of my Jewish friends are my camp friends, so I’d like to have it in Toronto.

 BOOM.
 Perfect I thought.
 There are temples we can easily be connected to there and of course, my whole family lives there and anyone else traveling in will mostly be coming from New York so it’s an easy flight.

-To put a cherry on top of this decision to have the Bar Mitzvah in Toronto…the synagogue we chose had Gavin’s birthday available: 10.22.22.
+To put a cherry on top of this decision to have the Bar Mitzvah in Toronto…the synagogue we chose had my son’s birthday available: 10.22.22.
 WHAT A GREAT SOUNDING DATE!
 AND IT’S THE ACTUAL DAY THAT HE TURNS 13!
 AH!

-We chose Beth Tikvah and Rabbi Grover to lead Gavin’s Bar Mitzvah in Toronto through family recommendations.
-Rabbi Grover was there for us for Mom and Boobie’s funerals and it was pretty nice closing out the tough year with an uplifting celebration as joyous as Gavin’s Bar Mitzvah.
+We chose Beth Tikvah and Rabbi Grover to lead the Bar Mitzvah in Toronto through family recommendations.
+Rabbi Grover was there for us for Mom and Boobie’s funerals and it was pretty nice closing out the tough year with an uplifting celebration as joyous as our son’s Bar Mitzvah.
 I know that Mom and Boobie were dancing along with us and sharing in all the nachas.

 Rabbi Grover is an absolute doll and Beth Tikvah is beautiful.
-On the day of Gavin’s bar mitzvah, it was sunny and unusually warm for an October Saturday in Toronto making everything just that much more perfect.
+On the day of our son’s bar mitzvah, it was sunny and unusually warm for an October Saturday in Toronto making everything just that much more perfect.

 1. The portion: This is the most important part of the Bar Mitzvah service.
 The child is called to the “bema” where they read a “Portion” of the Torah based on the date of their Bar Mitzvah.